 Consumer Medicines Information (CMI)

 The Consumer Medicines Information (CMI) is a leaflet that contains information on the safe and effective use of a prescription medicine, as well as some non-prescription medicines and some biologicals.

 CMI documents can be found by searching this website or by using the CMI database in eBusiness Services.
 You can enter the product name, licence details, sponsor details, active ingredient names or the ARTG number to get results.

 Where available links to consumer medicines information (CMI) pdf documents are provided.

-A CMI document is written by the pharmaceutical company responsible for the medicine.
+A CMI document is written by the pharmaceutical company (sponsor) responsible for the medicine.

 A CMI includes:

 - Names of the active and inactive ingredients

 - Dosage of the medicine

 - What the medicine is used for and how it works